Tanisaki witness relations for harmonic differential forms: Introduction

 \subsection{Classical harmonics}

 The coinvariant algebra $\cR_n$ has a distinguished set of coset representatives called the \textit{harmonics},

-Here $\partial_g$ is the polynomial differential operator defined by extending $\partial_{x_i}$ multiplicatively and linearly.
+Here $\partial_g$ is the polynomial differential operator defined by replacing each $x_i$ with $\partial_{x_i}$.
 The natural projection $\cH_n \to \cR_n$ is an isomorphism of graded $\fS_n$-modules, so for many purposes we may replace $\cR_n$ with $\cH_n$.
 See \cite{sw2} for details.

 The alternating component of $\cH_n$,

 is spanned by the classical \textit{Vandermonde determinant},

 Steinberg \cite[Thm.~1.3(c)]{MR167535} showed that